 This underlying conceptual framework regarding the roles of understanding, feeling, behavior, and relationships shape Christian approaches to compassion cultivation.
 In this framing, compassion is not only an emotion (an unintentional feeling of empathy is not compassion); nor only perceptual awareness (contemplative mindfulness in and of itself is not compassion); nor is it limited to conceptual understanding (knowing the meaning of compassion is not enough); nor is it simply a human behavior (all actions that ease suffering, while beneficial, are not necessarily actions of compassion).
 Rather, compassion within Christian traditions is engaged compassion, a holistic complex that integrates and involves the full range of human capacities (including emotion, cognition, perception, motivation, intention, relationality, physiology, and behavior) in the restorative, beneficial transformation of relationships, the systems and structures of human life, and the ecosystems that support earthly existence (Rogers, 2019).

 In these ways, Jesus’ story of The Good Samaritan illuminates Christian understandings of compassion.
 His story, however, does more—it embodies a skillful means involved in forming compassion.
 When teaching about compassion, Jesus did not lecture; he told a story.
 Concepts and ethics were communicated through narrative.
 As has been researched, stories are particularly efficacious for teaching.
 They offer exemplary figures and illustrative examples that serve as aspirational and practical models for life; and they offer pedagogically accessible means of conveying information and instruction (e.g., Deane et al., 2019).
 Further, and relevant specifically to compassion formation, stories are moving.
-They soften hearts and evoke empathy (Citation).
+They soften hearts and evoke empathy (Keen, 2006).

 For these reasons, story-telling pervades every segment of the CEC’s compassion-cultivation programs.
 Stories like that of Leah Rosen illustrate concepts, awaken the imagination, and inspire commitment while evoking compassion; participants being heard as they surface and share their personal stores cultivates and deepens their compassion for themselves; and participants hearing each other’s stories in dyads and small groups cultivates compassion for the other.
 It could be said that the heart of the CEC’s Christian-inspired compassion practice entails listening to and being moved by one’s own and another’s stories.
 Story-telling is a skillful means for both conceptual understanding and for evoking the experience of compassion.